joelanman/nixon/README.md

 **sizes** is an array of screen sizes you would like to capture.

 **steps** is an object - each property is a step you would like take in order to get a screenshot.
-If it's a string, Nixon will open the URL, if it's a function, it will be run in the browser.
+If it's a string, Nixon will open the URL.
+If it's a function, it will be run in the browser.
 You can use jQuery commands.